moderndatacompany/dataos.info/docs/resources/monitor/how_to_guide/lens_monitor.md

 # Equation Monitor to observe Lens metrics

-Let's see how you can utilize Equation Monitor for observing Lens metrics.
+Equation Monitor can observe the Lens metrics to generate the incidents when the condition met.

 **Configuring Equation Monitor**

-This sample configuration demonstrates how to set up the Equation Monitor for observing the Lens matrics.
+This sample configuration demonstrates how to set up the Equation Monitor for observing the Lens.
+An incident will be generated if the calculated value of the left expression is less than the calculated value of the right expression.
 ```yaml
 name: monitor-lens-metric
 version: v1alpha